 Characterisation of cytokine and chemokine profiles in plasma and synovial fluid of patients with JIA, as well as genetic profiling of the (innate) immune system, can provide knowledge about the pathogenesis of this autoimmune disease.
 Indeed, different genes involving cytokines and chemokines are linked to JIA and result in functional changes in the cytokine and chemokine profiles.
-Confirmation of linkage with disease has been reported for IL6, TNF $\alpha$ , IL10 and MIF, whereas other studies show a possible linkage for IL1 and IL4.11 12 34-36 In addition, during the ongoing inflammatory process many mediators are produced, resulting in increased levels of proinflammatory cytokines (ILs and chemokines).8-10 18 35-43 Monitoring changes in these cytokine signatures may function as therapeutic and possibly even as prognostic biomarkers for disease.
+TNF $\alpha$ , IL10 and MIF, whereas other studies show a possible linkage for IL1 and IL4.
+Have 11 and 1

+Monitoring changes in these cytokine signatures may function as therapeutic and possibly even as prognostic biomarkers for disease.
 In previous studies, individual cytokines, or at best, combinations of a limited set of cytokines have been measured in plasma and synovial fluid of patients with JIA using conventional ELISA techniques.
 The MIA allows multiplex analysis of up to a hundred different mediators in a single sample and thus can be useful tool for measurement of cytokines in small sample volumes, such as samples from paediatric patients.